kivy/kivy/doc/sources/gettingstarted/installation.rst

     `angle`: A alternate OpenGL backend, if it's available (currently only on Windows)
-    `sdl2`: The window/image/audio backend, if it's available (currently only on Windows, on macOS and Linux it is already included in the main Kivy wheel).
+    `sdl2`: The window/image/audio backend, if it's available (currently only on Windows, on macOS, Linux and *BSD Unix is already included in the main Kivy wheel).
     `glew`: A alternate OpenGL backend, if it's available (currently only on Windows)

 Following are the ``kivy_deps`` dependency wheels: